How I Manage My Home + Family as a Mom with ADHD

 I rewarded myself and made down time normal.

 To be clear, I'm a doer and really like being productive.
 Sitting still is very hard for me.
 I've always found my worth in my accomplishments and have never been good at idle or down time.
 But as I've come to understand my brain, I've realized that not only do I need rewards but I also need time where I can just shut down and recharge.
 My brain is able to accomplish a lot in a little amount of time.
 It also needs a good amount of down time.
 I've really embraced that as a way of life and I allow myself to spend a good amount of time doing things that are enjoyable.
-I probably ready for at least 3 hours a day and have several hobbies in my rotation.
+I probably read for at least 3 hours a day and have several hobbies in my rotation.
 And yet, I'm overall way more productive and less stressed than I've ever been in my whole life.

 I created personalized tools.